->General Maintenance: General maintenance activities are organized by the Trail Care Coordinator.
-Work can range from simply walking the trail and picking up trash and tossing off small branches and limbs, to significant work with chain saws or other power equipment to clear downed trees and cut back brush.
-That type of work is generally scheduled on an ‘as-needed’ basis.
-Make sure you are on the Trail Care Coordinator’s volunteer list and you will receive email notices of all workdays.
-The notices will indicate the date, time, location, type of work planned, and any tools or equipment needed.
-Usually, no reply or commitment is needed; just show up if you can make it.
+Trail Maintenance: There is a broad range of activities required to maintain a beautiful and safe Trail — from simply walking the Trail and picking up debris, to significant work with power equipment to clear downed trees and cut back brush.
+The significant work is typically scheduled on an ‘as-needed’ basis.
+As a Trail Maintenance volunteer, you’ll receive emails from the Trail Care Coordinator indicating the date, time, location, type of work planned, and any tools or equipment needed.
 We don’t work in bad weather and the activity is usually no more than a couple of hours.
+Training is provided.

->Construction: From time to time we build retaining walls, place signposts, make minor repairs to the trail and bridges.
-These projects are coordinated by the Trail Care Coordinator and are described in email notices to the volunteer list.
-The notices indicate if special skill, like carpentry, or particular tools are needed.
+Trail Construction: From time to time we build retaining walls, place signposts, and make minor repairs to the Trail and bridges.
+These projects are directed by the Trail Care Coordinator and are described in email notices to the volunteer list.
+Notices indicate if special skills are needed, like carpentry, or if particular tools are needed.

 Volunteer Coordinator: Work virtually with the Trail Care Coordinator to register volunteers, and to communicate and coordinate volunteers as needed and directed by the TCC.
 This critically important position requires no more than a couple hours of virtual work per week during the Trail season.